Why does the Census matter?

 This training will provide an introduction to the Census, why it matters, and the barriers New York faces to achieve a complete and accurate count.
 Nonprofits with longstanding relationships within communities serve as trusted messengers and key partners in the Get Out the Count efforts.
 The session aims to spark ideas for how organizations can help increase census participation in their communities—particularly those that are traditionally under counted—by building on existing programmatic work and leveraging organizational assets and networks.

-New dates will be added shortly.
+Additional dates will be added shortly.

 Register by completing this form.

 Teach-In Tuesday (February 11, 2020)

 Tuesday, February 11th is NYC’s next Census Day of Action!
 Over 30 free teach-in events have been scheduled in all five boroughs and a wide range of community based organizations, unions, city agencies and other partners are spreading the word and encouraging New Yorkers to attend.
 At these events New Yorkers will learn about the census, why it’s important to their community, and how to get involved in ensuring New York receives a complete count.
 This latest Day of Action represents one more step in the NYC Census 2020 efforts to bring together community-based organizations, labor unions, City agencies, elected officials, houses of worship, and other community institutions to support a complete count and make sure every New Yorker and every community knows what’s at stake and how to get counted starting March 12th.

 Click here to find a teach-in near you and register to attend.
 This map shows the location and time of each teach-in.

 Click here to access our Teach-In Toolkit.
 In order to continue to create buy-in and to continue to spread the word about the Census in your communities, this toolkit has everything you need to know to plan and host your very own teach-in, including “how to” guides and a social media toolkit.

 Register to host your own teach-in by completing this form.

 Census Presenter Training